ocaml-ppx/ppx_deriving/README.md

 Usage
 -----

-From a user's perspective, _deriving_ is triggered by a `[@@deriving Plugin]` annotation attached to a type declaration in structure or signature:
+From a user's perspective, _deriving_ is triggered by a `[@@deriving plugin]` annotation attached to a type declaration in structure or signature:

 ``` ocaml
 type point2d = float * float
 [@@deriving show]
 ```

+For every plugin, you need to require the corresponding package, e.g. `ppx_deriving.show` for the `show` deriver.
+The package `ppx_deriving.std` depends on every standard deriver.

 It's possible to invoke several plugins by separating their names with commas: